-In fact, root canal therapy actually relieves your tooth pain, saves your tooth and the discomfort of the procedure can be compared to that of getting a filling.
-In other words, it’s tolerable but also of great importance in saving the infected tooth and should be taken care of as soon as possible.
+In fact, root canal therapy actually relieves your tooth pain, saves your tooth and while typically a much longer appointment, the discomfort of the procedure can be compared to that of getting a filling.
+Once it has been diagnosed that your tooth requires a root canal, it is imperative that this procedure is completed in a timely manner.
 Left untreated, an infected tooth can shift surrounding teeth, cause bite problems and can get very painful.
 Getting an emergency root canal saves your tooth and also saves you the uncomfortable process of having to extract the tooth.
-It also prevents the infection from spreading into your jawbone and rest of the body causing complications such as systemic issues.
+It also prevents the infection from spreading further into your jaw and reduces the possibility of systemic infection.

 What Is A Root Canal?

 A root canal is the name of the procedure, but also the part of the tooth that receives treatment.
 The root canal is a tunnel inside the tooth that holds blood vessels, nerves and other soft tissue.
-This passage way may get infected if the structure of the tooth is comprised, in the case that it is broken or the tooth is decaying.
+This passage way may get infected if the structure of the tooth is compromised due to a tooth fracture or to extensive, or deep, cavities.